istio/istio.io/_docs/tasks/security/secure-access-control.md

 This task shows how to securely control access to a service, using the service accounts provided by Istio authentication.

-When mTLS authentication is enabled, the server authenticates the client and obtains the client's service account from the client-side certificate.
+When Istio auth is enabled, the server authenticates the client according to its certificate, and obtains the client's service account from the certificate.
 The service account is in the `source.user` attribute.
 For the format of the service account in Istio, please refer to the [auth concepts]({{home}}/docs/concepts/network-and-auth/auth.html).